Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Empircial Study Results

 In addition, the performance trends across epochs reveal that excessive fine-tuning can lead to diminishing returns.
 For both models, the Reject Rate and PA peak at the first epoch, where the Reject Rate is minimized, and the number of correctly predicted logging statement placements is maximized (Figure~\ref{fig:rq23sub1} and Figure~\ref{fig:rq23sub2}).
 Beyond the first epoch, both metrics show a slight decline or stabilization, with the Reject Rate marginally increasing and PA slightly decreasing by the fifth epoch.
 This trend suggests that additional fine-tuning may lead to overfitting, causing the models to become overly specialized to the training data and potentially losing some generalizability.
 For the instruct model, this could also imply a partial erosion of its pre-trained instruction-following robustness.

-The venn diagram in Figure~\ref{fig:venn23} further illustrates the overlap of corrected logging statement placements across epochs for the Mistral-7B-Instruct model.
-The central overlap (1120) indicates a stable core of corrections maintained across all five epochs, with the first epoch contributing the most unique corrected placements (40).
+The venn diagram in Figure~\ref{fig:venn23} further illustrates the overlap of correctly predicted logging statement placements across epochs for the Mistral-7B-Instruct model.
+The central overlap (1120) indicates a stable core of accurately placed statements that were consistently identified across all five epochs, with the first epoch contributing the most unique correctly predicted placements (40).
 The decline in unique contributions from later epochs (e.g., 3 for the fifth epoch) supports the observation of diminishing returns and potential overfitting with prolonged fine-tuning.

+(RQ2.4) Table~\ref{tab:rq24} presents the performance comparison of different prompting strategies when applied to the LoRA-tuned Qwen2.5-coder-7B model.
+The results clearly indicate that the combination of LoRA and RAG yields the most effective performance across all evaluated metrics.
+This configuration achieved the highest scores in position accuracy (i.e., PA: 62.40\%), level accuracy (i.e., LA: 68.46\%), variable prediction (i.e., F1: 58.98\%), and text generation quality (i.e., BLEU-4: 23.04, ROUGE-L: 44.96\%).

+While other prompting strategies also benefited from the LoRA fine-tuning, their performance was consistently surpassed by the RAG-enhanced approach.
+For instance, LoRA+ICL, the second-best strategy, achieved a PA of 60.77\%, which is 1.63 percentage points lower than LoRA+RAG.
+This outcome validates the hypothesis that the benefits of LoRA and RAG are synergistic.
+Fine-tuning with LoRA adapts the model to the specific structural and syntactic nuances of the automated logging task, while RAG provides critical, instance-specific context at inference time.
+This combination allows the specialized model to leverage the most relevant examples, leading to a significant performance boost.
+Therefore, we confirm that LoRA fine-tuning combined with RAG prompting is the optimal strategy for this task.